 Starting with X.commerce was where we built our technical relationships with eBay. eBay was experimenting and the M2E team (ESS-UA at that time) was working with eBay to implement something which was going to be very big.
 We worked over a year on that project, but it didn’t work out.

 I guess that is how life is, some projects pick up, some don’t.
 But for us it was an extremely good opportunity to work with various eBay teams across the world.
 We had very good technical contacts with the hardcore technical eBay teams in the US and UK, and we met people from Germany, Australia, Israel.
 It was a lot of fun for us to work with people of a very, very high technical level.

 eBay also used M2E Pro for some pilot projects.
 We have a huge customer base that represents every single segment possible – we have very small customers and we have very big customers, and we have a lot of customers in the middle.
 If you have a new idea, it’s very easy to see if it’s going to work just by coming to us to test it out.
 We run similar work with Amazon teams in North America and Europe too.

-Your eBay sponsorship ended following their split from PayPal last year.
+Your eBay sponsorship ended following their split from PayPal in 2015.
 How did that affect you?